Christini-Lab/iPSC-genetic-algorithm/README.md

     ]
 )
 ```

 3. Create a genetic algorithm config object with your protocol.
-This is where you configure population and generation size, as well as other hyperparameters.
-The example shown is for a single action potential, but all three model outputs work the same way.
+This is where you configure population and generation size, as well as other GA hyperparameters.
+The example shown is for a single action potential, but all three model outputs work similarly.
 ```
 SAP_CONFIG = ga_configs.ParameterTuningConfig(
     population_size=40,